lluisg/EnglishExercices/README.md

 You can use it in [**THIS**](hhttps://english-exercices.herokuapp.com/) link

+As an extra, it includes some files which process an excel file to obtain the variables as jsons and update them into the MongoDB database.

 ## Development

 It consists on a both server and client-side programming web service, which is (partially) responsive.